csc-training/geocomputing_course/materials/job_monitoring.md

 8. Consult the [FAQ on common Slurm issues](https://docs.csc.fi/support/faq/why-does-my-batch-job-fail/) in the CSC Docs
 :::

+## Testing
+- Before large runs, it's a good idea to do a smaller trial run
+- Start simple and gradually use more complex approaches if needed
+   - Try first running interactively (**not** on a login node) to check how the tool performs on actual input data
+   - Check that results are as expected
+   - Check the resource usage after the test run and adjust accordingly
+   - If developers provide some test or example data, run it first and make sure results are correct
+- You can use the `test`-partition to check that your batch job script is correct and everything is interpreted correctly
+   - Limits : 15 min, 2 nodes
+   - Job turnaround usually very fast even if machine is "full"
+   - Can be useful to spot typos, missing files, _etc_. before submitting a job that might stay waiting in the queue

 ## Resource monitoring
 See the resource usage after job has finished: `seff jobid`